huggingface/accelerate/docs/source/usage_guides/distributed_inference.md

 <Tip warning={true}>
-    However you make this example will determine the relative batch size that will be used/passed through the model at a given time, so make sure to remember them!
+    However you make this example will determine the relative batch size that will be used/passed through the model at a given time, so make sure to remember how many items there are!
 </Tip>

 ```{python}